firedrakeproject/firedrake/docs/source/zenodo.rst

 ~~~~~~~~~~~~~~~~~

 ``firedrake-zenodo`` produces citable DOIs which point to the versions
-of firedrake components you used.
+of Firedrake components you used.
 This covers your bases as far as
 Firedrake concerns, but doesn't cover your code which uses
 Firedrake.
 Best practice in computational science also demands that
 you provide the code which you used to conduct your experiments.
 You